h-Index Manipulation by Undoing Merges: Abstract

 \section{Abstract}

 The \hind{} is an important bibliographic measure used to assess the performance of researchers.
-Van Bevern et al.~[\emph{Artif.\ Intel.}, to appear] showed that, despite computational worst-case hardness results, substantial manipulation of the \hind{} of Google Scholar author profiles is possible by merging articles.
-Complementing this work, we study the opposite operation, the splitting of articles, which is arguably the more natural operation for manipulation and which is also allowed within Google Scholar.
-We present numerous results on computational complexity (from linear-time algorithms to parameterized computational hardness results) and empirically indicate that at least small improvements of the \hind{} by splitting merged articles are easily achievable.
+Dutiful researchers merge different versions of their articles in their Google Scholar profile even though this can decrease their \hind{}.
+In this article, we study the manipulation of the \hind{} by undoing such merges.
+In contrast to manipulation by merging articles (van Bevern et al.~[\emph{Artif.\ Intel.} 240:19--35, 2016]) such manipulation is harder to detect.
+We present numerous results on computational complexity (from linear-time algorithms to parameterized computational hardness results) and empirically indicate that at least small improvements of the \hind{} by splitting merged articles are unfortunately easily achievable.